DataPackers/theou/readme.md

 | Hermes | Sacrifice each Overworld log type | Jump Boost and Speed | Orange |
 | Poseidon | Kill 20 Drowned | Water Breathing and Dolphin's Grace | Cyan |
 | Zeus | Sacrifice a block of gold | Absorption | Yellow |

+Sacrifices are made by throwing the required items one at a time into the Oracle's pool.

 Blessings will randomly degrade with use.
 However, the degradation is global for all blessings.
 The degradation goes down over time, if not using blessings.